 On December 19, 2012, the Capped Call Option Transaction expired with cash settlement.
 The difference between cash settlement and cash prepayment has been accounted for as an equity transaction with the amount recorded in additional paid in capital.
-As the ADS trading price is above the upper strike price, the Company selected cash settlement of the Capped Call Option amounting to USD63.7 million.
-As of December 31, 2012, the Company has received USD21.2 million, and the remaining USD42.5 million was collected by the Company subsequently in January, 2013.
+As the ADS trading price is above the upper strike price, the Company selected cash settlement of the Capped Call Option amounting to US\$63.7 million.